spin-off series to Saint Lakes, use reading order to see where they fit

-Morgan never thought being a vampire was a bad thing until he finds out the dragon shifters, who are the most prejudiced, are his fated mate’s family.
+Morgan never thought being a vampire was a bad thing until he finds ends up in a dragon shifter town.

 Morgan’s life changed the day he was kidnapped and held captive.
 Even weeks after the rescue, he’s still mentally processing all that has happened.
 Wingspan might seem like a safe place, but he’s nursed a few of the local bigots, so he knows looks can be deceiving.
 And then he meets his Fated mate.
 Seamus seems too good to be true.
 A sexy, protective dragon shifter who can bake and smiles all the time.
 What’s not to love.
 Despite the chemistry between them, Morgan finds it difficult to let others in, even his mate.
 Can he let Seamus be his safe haven?